carriehouston/TicketToTech/README.md

 Introduction Video Link:
 https://youtu.be/JHFLZYy9Yx4

 Code: The code is written in C++ and python.
-A kaggle (jupiter) notebook was created as well.
+A kaggle (jupyter) notebook was created as well.

 Presentation: The presentation sums up the project.